I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-We're using S3 Vectors as our vector store because it's cost-effective, and we've set the data source type to S3.
+We're using S3 Vectors as our affordable vector store and setting the data source type to S3.

 pnpm dlx cdk deploy